pablo-meier/Pablog/_src/About.md

 dance before pursuing other production opportunities, and directing, which was a bit more rare.
 Performance is still always on the mind.

-I made the transition from Actorbro to Engineerbro at Brown University.
+I made the transition from Actorbro to Engineerbro at BROwn University.
 Before that, I grew up in Washington, DC. with a very lovely family.

 Nowawdays, I'm just Pabro.
 Bro bro bro.
 Brah.